kragen/derctuo/sentential-database.md

   do you use, anyway?
 Does it matter?
 And then there's the question of how far its scope extends (above, to the first blank line).
 And should the premises come before the conclusion, as above, or after it?
-Here is the original and some strawman alternatives;
+Here is the original and some strawman alternatives:

             {Alice} is {Carol}'s parent
             {Carol} is {Bill}'s ancestor